The Diablo III Forums

 The critically acclaimed Fantasy/Roleplaying RTS returns in a sequel set to push the boundaries of the genre even further.
 Our story begins long after young Arthur pulled the enchanted sword out of the stone, united the war-torn land of Britannia, gathered the Knights of the Round Table and secured peace in Camelot aided by the might of the Holy Grail.
 Where legends normally end, King Arthur II begins on its own gruesome tale...

-The BioWare Blog now offers a new trailer from Mass Effect 3, BioWare's upcoming action/RPG sequel.
+, BioWare's upcoming action/RPG sequel.
 This provides a look at multiplayer classes in the game, and is accompanied by a lengthy write-up on the topic.
-Continue here to read the full story.
+Continue here to read the full story

 While setting clear goals, deadlines and predictions is helpful, they are often subjective.
 We don't want to sacrifice the creative process just for the sake of following a blue print.
 We prefer to have the creative discovery shape that blue print because our goal is to make a great game, and we are prioritizing this goal over the previously targeted date.